markperdue/havocbot/README.rst

 Make sure the chat client is also listed in the 'clients_enabled' field in settings.ini

-Open terminal and navigate to the directory where main.py and settings.ini is located.
+Open terminal and navigate to the directory where main.py and settings.ini is located

+Run the following in terminal:

 .. code:: bash